-Watching Florida State Seminoles have a plethora of terrific and talented players in their history.
-Thinking about some of the great Seminoles of the past.
-Which pass catcher would I want most on my team in the prime of their college career in Tallahassee, Florida?
+The Florida State Seminoles have a plethora of terrific and talented players in their history.
+Thinking about some of the great Seminoles of the past, which pass-catcher would you want most on an all-time team of players in the prime of their college careers?

 7. Laveranues Coles